 Building: Permits for Fences & Swimming Pools

-Permits are required for all fences greater than 6 ft in height and swimming pools greater than 750 ft2.
+Permits are required for all fences greater than 7 ft in height and in ground swimming pools.

 As a citizen it is my responsibility to...